Pony-Driland/Website/server/tiny-chat/connection/roomManager.md

    - The function checks if the room exists by attempting to retrieve it from the `rooms`.
 If the room is not found, an error message with code `1` ("Room not found") is returned.
 5. **Password Validation:**

-   - If the room requires a password, it is validated against the password provided by the user.
+   - If the room requires a password, it is validated against the password provided by the user (ignored by server moderators and server owner).
 If incorrect, an error message with code `2` ("Incorrect room password") is returned.

 6. **Room Capacity Check:**